 Earth Day, the modern environmental movement, has been celebrated each April 22 since 1970.
 Founder Gaylord Nelson began the movement as a Senator from Wisconsin after witnessing the global damages of the massive oil spill in Santa Barbara, California in 1969.
 Today, millions of Americans participate in the fight for a clean environment.

 Here are some of the special events this April:

 The National Zoo and United States Botanic Garden

-The Smithsonian’s National Zoo will commemorate Earth Day with green-themed activities from 10 a.m. to 2 p.m. on April 21, 2018.
-During the “Earth Optimism Day” celebration, you can get gardening tips from expert horticulturists, take a tour of the Zoo’s green facilities, attend special demonstrations, or take a ride to the zoo sustainably as part of the Bike to the Zoo event.
+The Smithsonian’s National Zoo will commemorate Earth Day during the “Earth Optimism Day” celebration on Easter Monday (April 13th).
+Guests can get gardening tips from expert horticulturists, take a tour of the Zoo’s green facilities, attend special demonstrations, or take a ride to the zoo sustainably as part of the Bike to the Zoo event.

 Drop by and learn all the ways that you can make the planet a healthier place and become a more active steward of the plants that support life on earth.

 Alexandria is celebrating Earth Day on Saturday May 2, 2020 from 10 a.m.-2 p.m.
 There will be Earth Day exhibitors with topics like educational displays, plants and games.
 There will also be youth art and fashion, tent talks and even a bike rodeo.